Government of Canada’s Greenhouse Gas Emissions Inventory

 To implement net-zero in real property and fleet operations, the Government of Canada will reduce absolute Scope 1 and Scope 2 GHG emissions by 40% by 2025 and at least 90% below 2005 levels by 2050.
 On this emissions reduction pathway, the government will aspire to reduce emissions by an additional 10% each 5 years starting in 2025.

-The Government of Canada tracks its energy use and its GHG emissions across 27 departments and agencies.
-As of fiscal year 2021-22, we have reduced GHG emissions from federal facilities and fleet (excluding NSS) operations by 38.6% from 2005 levels.
+The Government of Canada tracks its energy use and its GHG emissions across 29 departments and agencies.
+As of fiscal year 2023-24, we have reduced GHG emissions from federal facilities and conventional fleet (excluding NSS) operations by 42% from 2005 levels.

-Some sources of the Government of Canada’s GHG emissions come from the energy used for its facilities and its non-NSS fleet:
+The Government of Canada’s Scope 1 and 2 GHG emissions result from the energy used for its facilities and fleets:

-• facilities comprise office space, defence bases, laboratories and warehouses
+• facilities comprise office space, defence bases, laboratories, warehouses and other building types

 • fleets comprise on-road vehicles and off-road fleets, including cars, vans, trucks, boats, ships and planes.
-It consists of vehicles and equipment primarily used to transport people and cargo in the conduct of government business, and excludes fleet used for national safety and security operations.
+It consists of vehicles and equipment primarily used to transport people and cargo in the conduct of government business.

 • Publisher - Current Organization Name: Treasury Board of Canada Secretariat